 Modelling is an integral part of air quality management in Tasmania.
 EPA Tasmania has specialist dispersion modellers engaged in a number of practical modelling exercises.

-Consultants should contact the EPA Tasmania modelling specialists for advice on numerical models accepted for atmospheric dispersion modelling in Tasmania and to obtain a copy of draft guidelines.
+Consultants should contact the EPA Tasmania modelling specialists for advice on numerical models accepted for atmospheric dispersion modelling in Tasmania.